DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 # Project Description:
-Quick demo for those who have a triple stack with TFT featherwing and Airlift featherwing (multiple SPI bus devices).
+Quick demo for those who have a Bluefruit Sense triple stack with TFT featherwing and Airlift featherwing (multiple SPI bus devices).
+The adafruit_esp32spi helper library is specific to the airlift featherwing, the code will not work with feather boards that have an on-board esp32.

 # Hardware:
 - Adafruit NRF52840 Bluefruit Sense Board https://www.adafruit.com/product/4516